 Skip to main content

-GitGuardian provides the option to use a proxy server for outgoing traffic from the application.
+GitGuardian allows you to configure an HTTP proxy for outgoing traffic from the application.

 caution